How Creativity Helped Me Grieve

 by Laura See

 Painting has always been my happy place.
-I am never more relaxed then when I am sketching, painting, playing with colors and generally creating something with no plan – not knowing how a piece of art will turn out is the fun part.
+I am never more relaxed then when I am sketching, painting, playing with colours and generally creating something with no plan – not knowing how a piece of art will turn out is the fun part.

 Life, like art, has a way of turning out how you least expect it.